 The WEEE legislation requires producers of WEEE to be responsible for the financing of the collection, treatment, recovery and environmentally sound disposal of WEEE.
-It means that final users of such household WEEE are entitled to leave that waste back free of charge, either to retail outlets (under certain conditions) or other authorised collection points, including local authority civic amenity sites.
+It means that final users of such household WEEE are entitled to leave that waste back free of charge, either to retail outlets (under certain conditions) or other authorised collection points, including recycling centres.

 Recycling reduces our dependence on depleting natural resources as Electrical and Electronic Equipment and batteries contain metals, plastics and even glass that can be used again if recovered properly through recycling.
 Recycling is an important part of creating a sustainable world as it benefits society, the environment and makes economic sense by creating jobs.
 Before the WEEE Regulations 2005 much of the WEEE in Ireland ended up in landfills.

 All unwanted household electrical items, batteries and energy saving light bulbs can be brought to your nearest recycling centre for free.
 If you are planning on updating any electrical item in your home, don't forget how easy it is to bring back your now unwanted electronic goods to the same retailer for free recycling (on a one for one, like for like basis).
 Producer Compliance Schemes organise and promote public collection events of WEEE and waste batteries in areas which do not have convenient access to civic amenity sites.
 Any household item with a plug or battery will be accepted at these collection events - from large items such as fridges, dishwashers and tumble dryers, to small household items such as remote controls, electric toothbrushes and everything in between.
 All waste batteries will be accepted free of charge and battery recycling points are present in shops, just look out for the blue battery boxes in store.

 Examples of items that can be recycled for free include:

 - All types of batteries including farm fencing and automotive batteries